-- Ownload the latest schedule of items from the Wisconsin pages of the Bid ExpressTM web site reflecting the latest addenda posted on the department's web site at http://www.dot.wisconsin.gov/business/engrserv/bid-letting-information.htm.
+(1) Download the latest schedule of items from the Wisconsin pages of the Bid ExpressTM web site reflecting the latest addenda posted on the department's web site at:

+http://wisconsindot.gov/Pages/doing-bus/contractors/hcci/bid-let.aspx

 Use Expedite TM software to prepare and print the schedule of items.
 Provide a valid amount for all price fields.
-Follow instructions and review the help screens provided on the Bid ExpressTM web site to assure that the schedule of items is prepared properly. - (2) Staple an 8 1/2 by 11 inch printout of the ExpediteTM generated schedule of items to the other proposal documents submitted to the department as a part of the bidder's sealed bid.
+Follow instructions and review the help screens provided on the Bid Express Meb site to assure that the schedule of items is prepared properly.

+(2) Staple an 8 1/2 by 11 inch printout of the ExpediteTM generated schedule of items to the other proposal documents submitted to the department as a part of the bidder's sealed bid.
 As a separate submittal not in the sealed bid envelop but due at the same time and place as the sealed bid, also provide the ExpediteTM generated schedule of items on a 3 1/2 inch computer diskette or CD ROM.
 Label each diskette or CD ROM with the bidder's name, the 4 character department-assigned bidder identification code from the top of the bidding proposal, and a list of the proposal numbers included on that diskette or CD ROM as indicated in the following example:

+Bidder

-Bidder Name
+Name